intelagense/rwxrob/log/2021/04/20/README.md

+## Tuesday, April 20, 2021, 4:18:37PM EDT <1618949917>

+Need to write a TMUX plugin that reads from the `tty` like screen key and provides information updates in real time.

 ## Tuesday, April 20, 2021, 12:25:28PM EDT <1618935928>

 Fuck.
 I hate that I'm going to have to give in and use a big fat ugly